 Along the meandering bends of Ullswater, undulating fells plunge into the water and tall pines tower over the shore.
 Kissed by the autumn light, reflections ripple on the lake, creating a mirror image of the spectacular landscape.
 With several places to stop along the lakeside, every perspective is unique.
 The Ullswater Way lets you take in different views along its fabulous 20 mile route, which can be walked in shorter sections if you don’t want to complete the entire route in one go.
 In October burnt orange hues start to drift across the fells making the perfect backdrop for autumn walks.

 2. Hope Park and Derwentwater

-Just moments from the Lakeside Car Park at Keswick, Hope Park is a pretty oasis filled with shrubs and trees that look onto the surrounding fells.
+Just moments from the Keswick Lakeside Car Park, Hope Park is a pretty oasis filled with shrubs and trees that look onto the surrounding fells.
 In autumn, the maple trees paint the scenery in vibrant yellows and reds.
 Walk through Hope Park down to the shore of Derwentwater to witness the tree-fringed islands that sit below Catbells.
 The 10 mile Derwentwater Walk guides you through ancient woodland, along the lakeshore and the Cumbria Way.